5-Day Northern Lights Winter Self-Drive Tour with the Golden Circle & Jokulsarlon Glacier Lagoon

 • More

-The highlight of your drive happens on day four as you explore the diverse features of the mighty Vatnajokull, the largest glacier in Europe.
+The highlight of your drive happens on day four as you explore the diverse features of the mighty Vatnajokull, Europe’s largest glacier.

 Then, it's time to head back to your accommodation in Reykjavik.
-As you're behind the wheel on this self-drive tour, you can stop at any South Coast or Golden Circle locations you want to explore further.
-You can even spend some time in the evening outside the city to hunt for the northern lights.
+As you're behind the wheel on this self-drive tour, you can stop at any South Coast location you want to explore further.
+As evening arrives, don’t forget to keep an eye on the sky for the northern lights.

 Read more